Veering branched surfaces, surgeries, and geodesic flows: Veering branched surfaces

 We will also slightly generalize the notion of veering branched surfaces to what we call almost veering branched surfaces.
 Despite not having as much relation to veering triangulations, these serve as good intermediate objects when trying to build veering branched surfaces.

-\begin{defn} Let $M$ be the interior of a compact 3-manifold with torus boundary components, and let $B$ be a branched surface in $M$. $B$ along with a choice of orientations on the components of its branch locus is \textit{almost veering} if: \begin{enumerate}[label=(\roman*)] \item Each sector of $B$ is homeomorphic to a disc, an annulus, or a M\"obius band, and every disc sector has corners \item Each component of $M \backslash \backslash B$ is a cusped solid torus or a cusped torus shell \item At each triple point, the orientation of each component induces the maw coorientation on the other component. \end{enumerate}
+\begin{defn} Let $M$ be the interior of a compact 3-manifold with torus boundary components, and let $B$ be a branched surface in $M$. $B$ along with a choice of orientations on the components of its branch locus is \textit{almost veering} if: \begin{enumerate}[label=(\roman*)] \item No sector of $B$ is a disc without corners. \item Each component of $M \cut B$ is a cusped solid torus or a cusped torus shell. \item At each triple point, the orientation of each component of $\brloc(B)$ induces the maw coorientation on the other component. \end{enumerate}

 As in \Cref{defn:vbs}, we will often abuse notation and consider the orientations on the components of the branch locus as part of the data of $B$. \end{defn}

 We have the following analogue of \Cref{lemma:vbssector}.